Past Exhibitions - 2025

 Thomas Slade

-Revealing systems of power: How photography can contribute to awareness of the ongoing impact of colonisation in Aotearoa New Zealand?
+How can photography contribute to awareness of the ongoing impact of colonisation in Aotearoa New Zealand?

 Open to the public: 7th-11th April